top of page

-We share a Sourdough recipe from the late, great bread ninja, Karima Brown.
+We share a sourdough recipe from the late, great bread ninja, Karima Brown.
 A quick word on flour – it’s best to use the best flour you can find.
-We use Eureka, as it’s unbleached and stone-ground.
+We suggest Eureka, as it’s unbleached and stone-ground.

 Makes 1 white loaf